-Nearly half of the young people LIK:T works with have financial challenges, and the group has supported a lot of them to access emergency accommodation and/or food parcels over the past year.
+Lots of the young women are shy and do not feel comfortable in mixed young groups or sports facilities, and need extra support and encouragement to be able to get involved.
+Nearly half of the young people that LIK:T works with have financial challenges, and the group has supported a lot of them to access emergency accommodation and/or food parcels.

 LIK:T develops and promotes health and wellbeing for these young lesbian and bisexual women through youth work activities and opportunities such as their annual summer camp.
 They also create educational resources such as a sex and relationships guide.
 LIK:T recently held a camping break that incorporated sports such as canoeing and cycling alongside advice and support for young bisexual and lesbian women.